WHAT'S THE DIFFERENCE BETWEEN LEASING AND FINANCING A CAR?

 Ownership

-• Lease: You don’t own the car; you pay to use it for a fixed period of time.
+• Lease: You don’t own the car; you pay to use it for a fixed period.
 At the end of the term, you either return it or buy it.

 Down Payments

-Useful Tip!
-You can get a longer-term loan to reduce your monthly payments, but you might wind up paying more in fees and interest over the long run and could wind up with negative equity on the vehicle.
+You can get a longer-term loan to reduce your monthly payments, but you might be paying more in fees and interest over the long run and could wind up with negative equity on the vehicle.

 Monthly Payments